interviews-2025/Bash-Interview-AI-ML-NLP-DL-FL-LLM-RAG/README.md

 ### 🏷️ SUPERVISED LEARNING > CLASSIFICATION

 ### **Q3: What is Classification and what are its key algorithms?**
-Classification predicts discrete categories or classes.
+Classification predicts discrete categories or class labels.
 Key algorithms include:

 - **Logistic Regression:**
   Purpose: Binary and multiclass classification